no url to show

 Cardiovascular diseases are the leading non-communicable diseases in industrialized countries and a rapidly growing disease in the developing countries.
 With the Global Forum we wish to open a dialogue among different international partners to gather better knowledge concerning the needs of poorer populations; and target available economic, technical and human resources, in order to consolidate and coordinate these efforts in the most cost-effective and best sustainable manner.

 We believe that time has come to reflect on the past failures and achievements with the challenge to create a strong partnership among all of us and to build a successful collaboration for the future.
 For this reason, international specialists in the area of humanitarian and cardiovascular medicine have been invited, as well as, representatives from international non-governmental organizations working in the area in order to further share their ideas and experience.

 By coming together, we are sure to find the best solutions for better health and quality of life to the poorer populations of the world.

 The 12th Global Forum in Athens, Greece focused on plenary and panel discussions with the active participation from the audience regarding a vast of issues related to LMC countries, such humanitarian projects in pediatric cardiovascular disease, ICU management, neonatal surgery, nutrition and GUCH.
 It was also decided to start a Journal on Humanitarian Cardiovascular disease.

-The Organizing Committee wishes to give you a warm welcome to Athens in November, 2021 and looks forward to an intensive and fruitful discussion during the conference.
+The Organizing Committee looks forward to your participation in this virtual meeting in November, 2023 and to an intensive and fruitful discussion during the conference.
 This year the GF will focus on neonatal cardiology and cardiac surgery as well as nutrition and furthermore the start of a journal on humanitarian cardiovascular disease.

 Prof. Afksendiyos Kalangos